Skip to main content

 Members of the public and others listed above can contact the Council to make representations in writing and preferably by e-mail.

-The Council must take into account representations received during the public consultation period and consider these when determining the application.
+The Council must consider representations received during the public consultation period when determining the application.

 3.4 Site Notice